-- 3.14 The full text of the above policies can be found in Appendix C. There are also a number of other policies which are relevant to the SPD including: - Policy GR1 New Development, which requires all new development to be of a high standard, to conserve or enhance the character of the surrounding area and to have regard to the principles of sustainable development. - Policy GR2 Design, which requires development to meet a number of design criteria. - Policy GR9 Accessibility, Servicing and Parking Provision, provides the criteria that must be met for all developments requiring access, servicing or parking facilities. - Policy S11 Shop Fronts and Security Shutters, provides the criteria for new shop fronts, alterations to shop fronts and replacement shop fronts. - Policy RC1 Recreation and Community Facilities Policies, provides the policy to ensure that recreational and community facilities accurately reflect the needs of the Borough and that the development does not adversely affect the surrounding area. - Policy RC11 Indoor recreation and community uses, provides the criteria that must be met for the development of indoor recreation and community facilities. - 3.15 This SPD is intended to contribute to the implementation of the Cheshire East Interim Sustainable Community Strategy.
+- Policy RC1 Recreation and Community Facilities Policies, provides the policy to ensure that recreational and community facilities accurately reflect the needs of the Borough and that the development does not adversely affect the surrounding area. - Policy RC11 Indoor recreation and community uses, provides the criteria that must be met for the development of indoor recreation and community facilities. - 3.13 This SPD is intended to contribute to the implementation of the Cheshire East Interim Sustainable Community Strategy.
 This strategy co-ordinates the resources of the local public, private and voluntary organisations towards common purposes.
-The priorities of the Sustainable Community Strategy are provided below: - Reducing inequalities / narrowing the gap between the most disadvantaged and successful areas of Cheshire East and sectors of the community - Addressing the key issues surrounding our ageing population - Addressing the priority services for children and young people - Improving access to and availability of affordable and appropriate housing - Reducing anti-social behaviour, arson and criminal damage - Reducing re-offending - Tackling the adverse impact of alcohol - Achieving sustainable management of waste resources - Responding to the challenge of climate change - Reducing worklessness and improving skills - Improving road safety, maintenance - Improving environmental cleanliness - Maintaining an efficient transport network - Reducing the risk of industrial and commercial emergencies - 3.16 The SPD has potential to address a number of these priorities through the provision of a vibrant, vital and safe town centre at Alsager. - 3.17 The Cheshire Local Transport Plan covers the period 2006 to 2011 and contains a number of objectives intended to ensure that a safe, integrated, sustainable and well maintained transport network is provided.
+The priorities of the Sustainable Community Strategy are provided below: - Reducing inequalities / narrowing the gap between the most disadvantaged and successful areas of Cheshire East and sectors of the community - Addressing the key issues surrounding our ageing population - Addressing the priority services for children and young people - Improving access to and availability of affordable and appropriate housing - Reducing anti-social behaviour, arson and criminal damage - Reducing re-offending - Tackling the adverse impact of alcohol - Achieving sustainable management of waste resources - Responding to the challenge of climate change - Reducing worklessness and improving skills - Improving road safety, maintenance - Improving environmental cleanliness - Maintaining an efficient transport network - Reducing the risk of industrial and commercial emergencies - 3.14 The SPD has potential to address a number of these priorities through the provision of a vibrant, vital and safe town centre at Alsager. - 3.15 The Cheshire Local Transport Plan covers the period 2006 to 2011 and contains a number of objectives intended to ensure that a safe, integrated, sustainable and well maintained transport network is provided.
 These include promoting accessibility to everyday services for all, especially those without access to a car; improve safety for all travellers; promoting the integration of all forms of transport and land-use planning, leading to a better, more efficient transport system; and, managing a well maintained and efficient transport network.
-It is expected that the SPD will also consider these objectives during its production.

-3.18 There are other Supplementary Planning Documents (SPD) and Supplementary Planning Guidance (SPG) notes that will be of relevance to developments within Alsager Town Centre.
+It is expected that the SPD will also consider these objectives during its production. - 3.16 There are other Supplementary Planning Documents (SPD) and Supplementary Planning Guidance (SPG) notes that will be of relevance to developments within Alsager Town Centre.
 Key amongst these is the Congleton Borough Shop Front Security SPG and the Congleton Borough Sustainable Development SPD.